pwgbots/linny-r/README.md

 ## Click-start for Linny-R

-The first time you start Linny-R after a fresh install or an update, you will have to open the Command Line Interface (CLI) of your computer, change to your Linny-R directory and type:

-``node node_modules/linny-r/server launch``

-This will not only start Linny-R, but also create a script file in your Linny-R directory that will allow you to start Linny-R by clicking its icon on your machine.
-On a macOS machine, this fill will be the shell script `linny-r.command`, on a Windows machine the batch script `linny-r.bat`.
+When `npm` installs the Linny-R package, it creates a script file in your Linny-R directory that will allow you to start Linny-R by clicking its icon on your machine.
+On a macOS machine, this will will be the shell script `linny-r.command`, on a Windows machine the batch script `linny-r.bat`.